 The Initial Consultation* consists of three parts.

-1. First, I spend two hours evaluating your academic and creative profile materials, including your transcript, extracurricular list, summer activities, exam scores, resume, a writing sample and a parent brag sheet.
+1. First, in a pre-evaluation, I spend two hours evaluating your academic and creative profile materials, including your transcript, extracurricular list, summer activities, exam scores, resume, a writing sample and a parent brag sheet.

 2. Then you join me in person in a two hour meeting to discuss my evaluation and thoughts, your questions and concerns, and to discuss a strategy for moving forward.